rahim2025/REACT-PROJECTS/README.md

 - Random color generator
 - Image slider
 - Load more data
--Persist Dark or Light mode
+- Persist Dark or Light mode

 ### Features:
 - Fast and minimal setup with React and Vite